Recording a Debrief

 |---|---|---|

-| "You must select an ACS standard" error | No ACS standard in profile | Go to Profile and select your ACS standard |
+| "You must select an ACS standard" error | No ACS standard in profile | Go to User Profile and select your ACS standard |

 | "Microphone access is required to record debriefs.
-Please enable it in Settings." | Microphone permission denied | iOS Settings > FlightSense > enable Microphone |
+Please enable it in Settings." | Microphone permission denied | iOS Settings > FlightSense > enable Microphone (voice mode only) |

-| Recording cancelled unexpectedly | Phone call or system alert interrupted audio | Restart the debrief in a quieter environment |
+| Recording cancelled unexpectedly | Phone call or system alert interrupted audio | Restart the debrief in a quieter environment, or tap Type Notes Instead to switch to typed mode |

 | "Unable to generate debrief log.
 Please try again later." | Upload or processing failed | Tap Retry Processing on the failed flight in your Log |